treforevans/treforevans.github.io/index.md

 ## Atlas Human-Powered Helicopter
 <img align="right" style="width: 500px; height: auto; object-fit: contain" hspace="10" src="https://static1.squarespace.com/static/5500421ce4b028ce8ab9d39c/t/57ff9c4e37c581fd66484c4c/1476369509081/Atlas+RED+Comp_e.jpg?format=1500w">
-Our team AeroVelo, a small team of 6 engineering students and graduates, developed a Human-Powered Helicopter which won the Igor I. Sikorsky prize; the third largest monetary prize in aviation history at 250,000 USD which stood unclaimed for 33 years.
+Our team AeroVelo, a small group of 6 engineering students and graduates, developed the human-powered helicopter that won the Igor I. Sikorsky prize;
+the third largest monetary prize in aviation history at 250,000 USD which stood unclaimed for 33 years.
 I led the design, optimization and construction of the massive 20m x 20m x 4m helicopter structure which is currently on permanent display at the Ontario Science Center.
 I was the lead test pilot for the aircraft and I hold the FAI world endurance record for human-powered helicopter flight.
 Checkout